s-archer/volterra-quickdemos/aws_site_eks_sentence/readme.md

 ## Deploy EKS, XC CE and then Helm for Sentence App

-To create the AWS environment (VPC, subnest and AKS cluster (single node)) and the XC CE site:
+To create the AWS environment (VPC, subnest and EKS cluster (single node)) and the XC CE site:

 - Modify vars.tf.example and rename to vars.tf